-Students in the EdD program must earn at least a 3.0 in each required course, stay continuously enrolled, and be seen by their faculty advisor and the EDLP faculty, as a whole, as making adequate progress annually toward their degree.
-Reviews of students' progress are conducted annually, toward the end of the spring semester.
+Students in the Ed.D. program must earn at least a 3.0 in each required course, stay continuously enrolled, and be seen by their faculty advisor and the EDLP faculty as making adequate annual progress toward their degree.
+Reviews of students' progress are conducted by the director of the Ed.D. program and faculty, toward the end of each spring semester.

-Dissertation Committee Chair
+Dissertation Committee Chair and Committee Members

-Incoming students will be advised by the head of the EdD program in their first year.
-At the end of the first year, students will be introduced to their dissertation chair, with whom they'll begin working in the Fall of your second year.
+Incoming students will be advised by the head of the Ed.D. program, Dr. Cynthia Mruczek, in their first year.
+At the end of the first year, students will be introduced to their dissertation chair, with whom they'll begin working in the fall of their second year.
+Additional information about your committee members is on Page 16 of this handbook.